s7a7ic/TinkerELEC-Project/scripts/README.md

 ln -s ~/.config/scripts/shutdown.sh ~/.config/shutdown.sh
 ```

+## Set Environment Variables

+add your env settings in /storage/.profile and reboot

 ## Bluetooth disconnect

 [bt-disconnect](bt-disconnect.sh) is disconnecting currently connected Bluetooth Devices.
 It is called from the on_suspend script.